Graduate Entry FAQs

 Lauren Arnita

-Lauren Arnita, current student
+Lauren Arnita, graduate

 “I believe this program goes above and beyond to prepare its students for their chosen careers and future.
 The combination of hands on learning as well as the dedication to not only professional development, but also interdisciplinary development has been immensely beneficial.”